Job Search in Hong Kong

 In recent years it become increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV/resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online CV/resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Other Job Search in Hong Kong Info

-To be successful in your job search in Hong Kong and getting the jobs you want, you need prepare Hong Kong CV or Hong Kong resume and Hong Kong cover letter which you must email instantly to the prospective employers selected during job search in Hong Kong.
+To be successful in your job search in Hong Kong and get the jobs you want, you need to prepare Hong Kong CV or Hong Kong resume and a Hong Kong cover letter which you must email instantly to the prospective employers selected during a job search in Hong Kong.

 Good luck with your job search in Hong Kong and Hong Kong job search!